 Through it all, they've stay committed to their faith and to each other.
 Becky says she'd do it all over again if only it brought her daughter back.

-"And at the end, it's not even the fact that we're getting blown off," Becky says.
+"And at the end, it's not even the fact that we're getting blown off," Becky Celis said.
 "But my baby girl's not home yet.
 We need her home.
 She needs to be here with us."

 Just like their other two children, boys ages 11 and 15, Sergio and Becky only speak of Isabel in present tense.